Hidden Reasons for High Blood Sugar

 Although this list of hormones includes cortisol, the rise in it happens for a different reason than the normal morning surge; it can happen any time during the day to counter your hypoglycemia.

-The reason you develop hypoglycemia is because you’re doing something to spike your insulin, which then pushes down your blood sugar to levels that aren’t healthy.
+The reason you develop hypoglycemia is because you’re doing something to spike your Fat Storing Hormone, which then pushes down your blood sugar to levels that aren’t healthy.
 Usually, this happens because you’re eating a lot of carbohydrates, or you’re eating too frequently.
 Then this counter-hormones surge in an effort to raise your blood sugar to normal levels but in the process push it too high.

 #3 Late Night Snacking